melihhakanpektas/teacher-calendar/privacy-policy.md

 Information Collection and Use

-For a better experience, while using our Service, I may require you to provide us with certain personally identifiable information, including but not limited to name, email, phone number.
+For a better experience, while using our Service, I may require you to provide us with certain personally identifiable information, including but not limited to name, email, phone number, contact list and image.
 The information that I request will be retained on your device and is not collected by me in any way.

 The app does use third-party services that may collect information used to identify you.